TorchDR/TorchDR/docs/source/torchdr.user_guide.rst

    torchdr.LogAffinity

 Affinities are objects that can directly be called.
-The outputed affinity matrix is a **square matrix of size (n, n)** where n is the number of input samples.
+The outputted affinity matrix is a **square matrix of size (n, n)** where n is the number of input samples.

 Here is an example with the :class:`GaussianAffinity <torchdr.GaussianAffinity>`: